Filtering¶

 In the Explorer, certain characters have special meanings, such as space

 used to separate multiple words.
-If the search content includes any of the following special characters, they need to be specially handled: space
+If the search content includes the following special characters, they need special handling: space

 , :